thesydneygraham17/thesydneygraham17/README.md

 Ask me about: My digital art and Global Game Jam competition!

-How to reach me: I'm typically available at thesydneygraham17@gmail.com.
+How to reach me: I'm available at thesydneygraham17@gmail.com.
 I'll typically get back to you in about 1-2 days.

 Pronouns: she/her/hers